pachyderm/pachyderm/examples/opencv/README.md

 ## Build and Distribute the Docker Image

 Now that you've got some data in Pachyderm it's time to process it.
-To process data in Pachyderm you first have to create a Docker image describing the environment you want it to run in.
-You can build this image with:
+To process data in Pachyderm you create a Docker image describing the environment you want your code to run in.
+For this example the Docker image is defined by `examples/opencv/Dockerfile`.
+You can build it with:

 ```sh
 $ docker build -t opencv examples/opencv